denitram/forumslurper/README.md

 # Simple Groovy forum slurper

 Quick and dirty Groovy script to automate collection of forum posts into a database.
 Name suggests something generic, but for now only suitable for one specific forum.
 Fetches topic starters' posts only.
+[Geb](http://http://www.gebish.org)/[WebDriver](http://docs.seleniumhq.org/projects/webdriver/) are used to automate the process of crawling forum pages.

 ## Usage